Concord NC

 Schools in Concord

 Charter and private options also matter here.
-Cannon School is one of the most recognized independent schools in the Charlotte region, and charter alternatives like Cabarrus Charter Academy give families flexibility within the public framework.
+Cannon School is one of the recognized independent schools in the Charlotte region, while charter alternatives can give families more flexibility.

 - District: Cabarrus County Schools